w3c/distributed-tracing-wg/CONTRIBUTING.md

 - The author of the PR indicates that it is ready setting a "ready to review" tag for review by asking for it to be discussed in an upcoming meeting - eg. by adding it to the agenda document.
 - All comments have been addressed.
 - PRs that have objections/concerns will be discussed in dedicated by interested parties.
 A resolution, updated PR, will be expected from those talks.
+- PRs conform to all styles in [STYLE.md](STYLE.md).
+  Exceptions should be approved by working group members on the pull request review.
+  Exceptions which are not obvious should be documented by a comment.

 Every member of the working group is encouraged to vote with a statement of support and dissent on any PR.
 If a member has concerns regarding a PR they are encouraged to comment on the issue and join in discussions.
 If a member does reply to a comment within a reasonable timeframe - one business week - the comment is considered properly addressed.